This document describes the LLVM bitstream file format and the encoding of the LLVM IR into it.

 Each of the fields are 32-bit fields stored in little endian form (as with the rest of the bitcode file fields).
 The Magic number is always 0x0B17C0DE and the version is currently always 0.
 The Offset field is the offset in bytes to the start of the bitcode stream in the file, and the Size field is the size in bytes of the stream.
 CPUType is a target-specific value that can be used to encode the CPU of the target.

 Bitcode files for LLVM IR may also be wrapped in a native object file (i.e. ELF, COFF, Mach-O).
-The bitcode must be stored in a section of the object file named .llvmbc.
+The bitcode must be stored in a section of the object file named __LLVM,__bitcode for MachO and .llvmbc for the other object formats.
 This wrapper format is useful for accommodating LTO in compilation pipelines where intermediate objects must be native object files which contain metadata in other sections.

 Not all tools support this format.